Thomas W. Libous: Legal issues

 In 2012, Libous was highlighted in a corruption trial for his role in attempting to help his son, Matthew, receive a job at Santangelo, Randazzo & Mangone, a law firm in Westchester County.
 As a result, an investigation was started, and on July 1, 2014, he was indicted on charges of lying to the FBI regarding the circumstances of his son's employment at the law firm.

 Matthew Libous was charged with six counts of tax fraud in a related investigation.
 In January 2015, Matthew Libous was convicted on three counts of federal tax fraud by judge Vincent L. Briccetti of the Southern District of New York in a bench trial, and in May 2015 he was sentenced to six months in prison.

 Thomas Libous was tried in July 2015.
 On July 22, 2015, after approximately six hours of jury deliberations, Libous was convicted of one count of lying to the F.B.I.; because of the felony conviction, he forfeited his Senate seat.
 On November 24, 2015, U.S. District Judge Vincent Briccetti sentenced him to six months of house arrest, two years of probation and a $50,000 fine.
 Libous was not sentenced to jail time due to his terminal cancer.
 Libous appealed the conviction.
 On May 30, 2017, the U.S. Court of Appeals for the Second Circuit vacated his conviction and ordered the return of the fine to his estate because Libous had been appealing the conviction at the time of his death.

 Personal life

 Libous lived in Binghamton with his wife, Frances, who served as Vice Chair of the Workers Compensation Board.
 The couple had two sons, Matthew and Nicholas.

 In 2009, Libous was diagnosed with terminal prostate cancer.
-He underwent treatment while still serving as State Senator.
+He underwent treatment while still serving in the State Senate.
 In 2010, he founded "I Turned Pro" to encourage men over age 50 to talk to their doctors about the risks of prostate cancer.

 Libous died of cancer at a hospice facility in Endicott, New York, on May 3, 2016.
 His uncle, former Binghamton Mayor Al Libous, died in June 2016 at the age of 88.